 - Do you cook for company often?
 If you’re going to be cooking for guests, 8 Qt is a better option.
 Remember, you can always cook less in a bigger cooker, but can’t cook more in a smaller one.

 - Do you do big-batch cooking?
 If you make big batches food and/or freeze leftovers for future meals, the 8 Qt will be better, depending on your family’s size.
 For example, a friend of mine cooks a 10-12 chicken breasts in one go and freezes them for later meals.
 So, a 3QT or 6Qt will be too small for her.

 - Are you planning on cooking PIP (pot-in-pot)?
 If yes, a 6 or 8 qt is the way to go, depending on how many dishes you are planning to cook at once.
 I typically make one dish in the main pot and another in a smaller pot.
 You can use a 3Qt for that, but the quantity will be small.
 For most PIP recipes, the 6Qt works perfect for me.

 - Are you going to be making Yogurt?
-All the DUO models have the Yogurt preset- something to consider.
+All the DUO and ULTRA models have the Yogurt preset- something to consider.

 What SIZE works for me?

 This seems to be the most popular model out of all existing ones, mainly because of the “Yogurt” function.
 The yogurt mode is pretty useful, not only for making yogurt, but also for fermenting batter, proofing pizza dough, making bean sprouts and more.
 The most common question I get from friends looking to buy an Instant Pot is about size.
 I always suggest the 6QT for a family of 4, (2 adults, 2 children).
 The reason is, that it takes the same amount of time and logistics to cook for 4 as it does for 8, so, with the 6QT DUO, you at least, have the option to cook a double batch or cook for company.